-3 Can the carbon offset be covered by the unit's budget?
+C3 Can the carbon offset be covered by our office's budget?

 The policy aims to raise university members' awareness of the desirability of offsetting unavoidable carbon emissions from their air travel, and the offset will be borne by the participating staff members.
-However, subject to the budget holder/unit head's prior approval, the purchase of carbon offsets using private funding sources without any restricted funding purpose may be allowed.
-UGC funding is not an appropriate funding source for the reimbursement of the cost of purchasing carbon offsets as it is primarily for teaching, learning and research.
+Alternatively, subject to the budget holder/unit head's prior approval, the purchase of carbon offsets using non-UGC, private funding sources without any restricted funding purpose may be allowed.
+To record your office's contribution to achieving carbon neutrality, you are advised to document the purchases of carbon offsets via this e-form.
+(Note: UGC funding is primarily for teaching, learning and research and not an appropriate funding source for the reimbursement of the cost of purchasing carbon offsets.)

-C. Carbon Offset Programme
+D. Carbon Offset Programmes

-1 How does carbon offsetting work?
+D1 How does carbon offsetting work?

-Carbon offsetting is a mean of funding carbon reduction on the ground to compensate for emissions associated with your flight.
+Carbon offsetting is a means of funding carbon reduction on the ground to compensate for emissions associated with your flight.
 Through participating in carbon offsetting, you are contributing to the purchase of carbon credits generated by projects that reduce greenhouse gas emissions.